 Say hello to a Vournas Coffee Trading exclusive, our Guatemala Huehuetenango SHB “Dulce Leonarda” from the Gustavo Mauricio Tello family estate, located in the La Libertad region near the small village of La Mesilla.
 In our opinion this Guatemala Huehuetenango is one of the top Guatemalan coffees currently available.
-In the 10 years since we first started carrying it, it’s become a staple and a favorite among many of our roasters.

 In the cup, our Guatemala Huehuetenango Dulce Leonarda is syrupy-sweet with subtle nuanced flavors, harkening back to the old days if you recall, when Guatemalan coffee could be profoundly interesting and clean with a smooth mouthfeel, good acidity, great body and profound sweetness!
 There are hints of caramel, cocoa and tobacco, a nice lemony-citrus acidity and a lingering, floral finish.